The launch of Sainsbury’s own sustainability standard has put it at odds with The Fairtrade Foundation.

-Sustainable sourcing of ingredients is a regular feature of the Sustainable Foods Summit.
-The next European edition will be hosted in Amsterdam on 1-2nd June, the 3rd Latin American edition will take place in São Paulo on 18-19th September, and the Asia-Pacific edition will be hosted in Singapore on 29-30th November.
+The merits of third-party and in-house sustainability schemes are frequently debated at the Sustainable Foods Summit.
+The Latin American edition of this executive summit will be hosted in São Paulo on 18-20th September, whilst the Asia-Pacific edition will take place in Singapore on 28-29th November.
 More details are on the website

 Related Insights: What is Future Direction of Sustainable Sourcing?